The Ultimate Guide to Sugarcane Bagasse Packaging

 7. Use in Products

-Formulation and Blending: The extracted cellulose can be blended with other materials or processed into products such as paper, biodegradable packaging, or composite materials.
+Compounding and Blending: The extracted cellulose can be blended with other materials or processed into products such as paper, biodegradable packaging, or composite materials.

 Manufacturing: Use the refined cellulose in manufacturing processes to create final products, ensuring it meets the desired specifications and performance criteria.